rocheseb/ginput/download/README.md

 # README #

-Utility programs to download MERRA2, GEOS5-FP, or GEOS5-FPIT data
+Utility programs to download NCEP, MERRA2, GEOS5-FP, or GEOS5-FPIT data

 Your machine needs to have been given permission to access GEOS5-FPIT data